Setting Up League Standings: Points Systems, Tiebreakers & Playoff Seeding

 Tanking is rare in recreational leagues, but it happens when the playoff bracket makes a worse seed dramatically more attractive.
 The best deterrent is a points threshold required for playoff eligibility, so no team can technically qualify while trying to lose.
 Beyond that, document obvious tanking as a code of conduct issue.
 If it happens once, you deal with it.
 If you ignore it, you'll deal with it twice.

-Points: 2 for a win, 1 for a tie, 0 for a loss.
-No overtime in recreational play.
+Points: 2 for a win, 1 for an overtime loss, 0 for a regulation loss.
+The OT-loss point keeps the third period honest in tied games.

-Tiebreakers: head-to-head record, goal differential capped at plus-five per game, goals for, coin flip with both captains present.
+Tiebreakers: head-to-head record, then goal differential (capped at plus-five per game so a Saturday blowout doesn't decide February's playoff seeding), then goals for, then coin flip with captains present and witnessed.

 That's the whole system.
-It fits in four lines.
-When a captain asks how standings work, you send them the link and they have their answer.
+It fits in four bullets.
+When somebody asks how standings work, you send them the link and they have their answer.

 Frequently Asked Questions